godotengine/godot-docs/classes/class_visualscriptswitch.rst

 Description
 -----------

 Branches the flow based on an input's value.
-Use "Case Count" in the Inspector to set the number of branches and each comparison's optional type.
+Use **Case Count** in the Inspector to set the number of branches and each comparison's optional type.

 **Input Ports:**